 However, by following some simple steps, you can make the process a lot simpler.

-What construction loan documents do I need to get my loan approved?
+What construction loan documents do I need to provide?

 First things first: you’ll need to get approved for your construction loan.